Yungblud teases "sad version" of 'I Think I'm Okay' in new studio footage

-Yungblud is teasing a “sad version” of ‘I Think I’m Okay’, his 2019 collaborative track with Machine Gun Kelly and Travis Barker.
+Yungblud is teasing a “sad version” of ‘I Think I’m Okay’, his 2019 collaboration with Machine Gun Kelly and Travis Barker.

 Machine Gun Kelly – real name Colson Baker – released the original version of the track back in June of last year, with it going on to appear on his fourth album ‘Hotel Diablo‘.

-Now, Yungblud – aka Dominic Harrison – has shared an in-studio video revealing that he has revisited the track and given it an emotional, stripped-back reworking.
+Now, Yungblud – aka Dominic Harrison – has shared an in-studio video revealing that he has revisited the song and given it an emotional, stripped-back reworking.

 Captioning the 15-second snippet, the musician told his followers that the ‘I Think I’m Okay’ “sad version [is] comin sooooooon”.
 From the section heard within the post, it appears that this reimagining will consist of Yunblud performing solo with an acoustic guitar.